 Explanation: IRR’s multiple possible values create ambiguity.
 NPV, however, provides a single, clear value that indicates whether the project should be accepted or rejected, making it easier for decision-makers to move forward without confusion.

-These are mainly the basic reasons, why is NPV better than IRR.
+These are the main reasons why NPV is better than IRR.

-Let me know in the comment box if you’re still confused regarding any point.
+Let me know in the comment box if you’re still confused.